lrincon34/bikesharing/README.md

 </center>

 **3. What effect does it have on possible business in Des Moines?**
-- Although there's **26%** more females in Des Moines than in New York City and **16%** less males, according to research, the gap between men and women's bicycling participation isn't so large.
-Based on a survey it has been found that of the people who ride bikes, 43% are women and 57% are men.
-(Braker, Sarah. *"New Resarch On Women's Bicycling Participation Reveals Insights-And Some Surprises"*.
+- Although there's **26%** more females in Des Moines than in New York City and **16%** less males, according to research, the gap between men and women's bicycling participation isn't so large. <ins>Based on a survey it has been found that of the people who ride bikes, 43% are women and 57% are men.</ins> (Braker, Sarah. *"New Resarch On Women's Bicycling Participation Reveals Insights-And Some Surprises"*.
 28 May 2015. https://peopleforbikes.org.
 7 Septmeber 2020.)

 - Therefore having almost a 50/50 gender diversity will not have a great impact on the bike-sharing program.